Frozenfire92/asciiFarm/portfolio/index.md

 # April 2014
 - Web designer for the [Hack-A-Week 2014](https://github.com/SMUhackaweek/SMU-Hack-A-Week-2014)
-  - SMU had asked me to design a website to promote their revamped high school programming competition.
-View the [website](http://smuhackaweek.github.io/SMU-Hack-A-Week-2014/)
+  - SMU hired me to design a [website](http://smuhackaweek.github.io/SMU-Hack-A-Week-2014/) to promote their revamped high school programming competition.

 # March 2014
-- Taught an event for the SMU Computer Science and Mathematics Society called Teach Me How to Unity
+- Presented an event for the SMU Computer Science and Mathematics Society called Teach Me How to Unity

 # February 2014
 - Entry for [McHacks 2014](http://mchacks.io/) @ [McGill](http://www.mcgill.ca/)